rhysseddon/Vision-Furniture-MS4-Project/TESTING.md

 1. Should contain the title "Shopping Cart"
 2. Underline graphic must display under title.
-3. On meduim screens sizes and above must display a table containing product info, price, quantity and total.
+3. On medium screens sizes and above must display a table containing product info, price, quantity and total.
-4. Check functionality of quantity box, increase and decrease the quantity and select update to test if the price and the below totals update correctly.
+4. Check functionality of quantity box, increase and decrease the quantity and select "Update" to test if the price and the below totals update correctly.
-5. Selecting remove should remove the item from the page and the totals should update accordingly along with a toast success message.
+5. Selecting "Remove" should remove the item from the page and the totals should update accordingly along with a toast success message.
 Remove all items from the cart to test if the cart displays blank with a subheading of "Your cart is empty"
-6. On small screensize products must display full width for each product.
+6. On small screen sizes products must display full width for each product.
 7. Test functionality of "See our delivery policy button", which must direct to the help centre.
 8. The "Keep Shopping" button should direct to the all products page.
 9. The "Secure Checkout" button should direct to the checkout page and the products in the cart should display on this